 Fingernails and the Classical Guitar

-Some of you may be the lucky owners of, glossy, easily grown right hand fingernails strong enough to pry construction staples out of walls.
+Some of you might be the lucky owners of glossy, easily grown right hand fingernails strong enough to pry construction staples out of walls.
 If you are, you are the envy of those of us with less-than-perfect fingernails.

 Nails grow fastest in the young.
 Growth rates decrease with age and/or with poor circulation.
 It may take four to six months for a fingernail to grow completely out from under the cuticle to the beginning of the free edge.